syncfusion-content/angularjs-docs/angularjs/PivotGrid/Relational-Export.md

 $scope.export = function (args) {
     args.title = "PivotGrid";
     args.description = "Displays both OLAP and Relational datasource in tabular format";
+	args.exportWithStyle = true;   // by default it sets as true.
+It improves performance on exporting huge data when it sets as false.
 };

 {% endhighlight %}